QubesOS/qubes-doc/installing/installation-guide.md

 so, for whatever reason.
 Always verify the digital signature on the downloaded ISO.
 Make sure to read our guide on [verifying signatures] for more info about how to download and verify our PGP keys and verify the downloaded ISO.

-**Note:** The Qubes R4.0 ISO is large, so if you are using R3.2 to download it you may need to [increase the private storage](/doc/resize-disk-image/#expand-disk-image-r32) available to the AppVM.

 Copying the ISO onto the installation medium